dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Export the snapshots to Cloud Storage.
 Create disks from the exported snapshot files.
 Create images from the new disks.
 - [ ] Export the snapshots to Cloud Storage.
 Create images from the exported snapshot files.
+> **Incorrect:** This is not correct because you don't need to export the snapshot to use it.
 - [ ] Use the snapshots to create replacement disks.
 Use the disks to create instances as needed.
 - [x] Use the snapshots to create replacement instances as needed.